bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 </div>

-You can create unique shopping experiences that fit with the look and feel of a store's brand using custom checkouts.
-This article will outline how to package a custom checkout file, and then install a custom checkout via the control panel.
+You can create unique shopping experiences that fit the look and feel of a store's brand using custom checkouts.
+This article will outline how to package a custom checkout file, and install a custom checkout via the control panel.

 This article will address using both [Open Source Checkout](https://github.com/bigcommerce/checkout-js) and [Checkout SDK](https://github.com/bigcommerce/checkout-sdk-js) powered checkouts.